bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-log.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Edits are needed to meet writing standards.
+- Edits are needed to meet the writing standard.
 - Parameter types are not specified.
 - The requirement for parameters is not indicated.
 - Examples are absent.